liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 ## References

-1. C. Kelly, *Computation and Simulation for Finance: An Introduction with Python*.
-Springer, 2022.
-2. M. Hefter, A. Jentzen.
-On arbitrarily slow convergence rates for strong numerical approximations of Cox-Ingersoll-Ross processes and squared Bessel processes. *Finance and Stochastics* 23(1), 139-172, 2019.
-3. D. J. Higham.
-An algorithmic introduction to numerical simulation of stochastic differential equations. *SIAM Review* 43(3), 525–546, 2001.
+1. H. Albrecher, P. Mayer, W. Schoutens, J. Tistaert.
+The little Heston trap. *Wilmott Magazine*, January 2007, 83–92.
-4. A. Alfonsi.
+2. A. Alfonsi.
 Strong order one convergence of a drift implicit Euler scheme: application to the CIR process. *Statistics & Probability Letters* 83(2), 602–607, 2013.
+3. J. C. Cox, J. E. Ingersoll, S. A. Ross.
+A theory of the term structure of interest rates. *Econometrica* 53(2), 385–407, 1985.
-5. S. Dereich, A. Neuenkirch, L. Szpruch.
+4. S. Dereich, A. Neuenkirch, L. Szpruch.
 An Euler-type method for the strong approximation of the Cox–Ingersoll–Ross process. *Proceedings of the Royal Society A* 468, 1105–1115, 2012.
-6. R. Lord, R. Koekkoek, D. van Dijk.
-A comparison of biased simulation schemes for stochastic volatility models. *Quantitative Finance* 10(2), 177–194, 2010.
-7. L. B. G. Andersen.
-Simple and efficient simulation of the Heston stochastic volatility model. *Journal of Computational Finance* 11(3), 1–42, 2008.
-8. H. Albrecher, P. Mayer, W. Schoutens, J. Tistaert.
-The little Heston trap. *Wilmott Magazine*, January 2007, 83–92.
-9. J. C. Cox, J. E. Ingersoll, S. A. Ross.
-A theory of the term structure of interest rates. *Econometrica* 53(2), 385–407, 1985.
+5. S. L. Heston, A Closed-Form Solution for Options with Stochastic Volatility with Applications to Bond and Currency Options. *Review of Financial Studies* 6(2), 327–343, 1993
+6. C. Kelly, *Computation and Simulation for Finance: An Introduction with Python*.
+Springer, 2022.

 ## Acknowledgements